data center design

 Leaf and Spine: Traffic flows

 The leaf and spine network topology is suitable for east-to-west network traffic and comprises leaf switches to which the workloads connect and spine switches to which the leaf switches connect.
-The spines have a simple role to play and are geared around performance, while all the intelligence is distributed to the edge of the network where the leaf layers sit.
+The spines have a simple role and are geared around performance, while all the intelligence is distributed to the edge of the network, where the leaf layers sit.

 **Understanding Leaf and Spine Traffic Flow**